vasilakisfil/Introspected-REST/README.md

 Thus, we don't think this will be an issue, at least initially, until community embraces Introspectiveness and new standards are created solving these limimtations.

+This is also not a breaking change per-se but it's good to have it in mind and possibly reconsider it or alter it when eventually patterns for MicroTypes and parent Media Types for Introspected REST APIs are settled down.

+#### 10.5.5.
+The community should experiment
 To our knowledge we haven't broken any other HTTP-related specification for Introspected REST and the broken changes that we had were very minor to our understanding.
 Given that the whole HTTP, related protocols and implementations since its inception have always been based on proactive